dymodi/dymodi.github.io/Blog/MLfolds/representation-learning/Embedding.md

 2. As input to a machine learning model for a supervised task.
 3. For visualization of concepts and relations between categories.

-One-hot encoding can be considered as a naive embeddeing method, and it has two obvious drawbacks: *dimensions* and *uninformed*.
+One-hot encoding can be considered as a naive embedding method, and it has two obvious drawbacks: *dimensions* and *uninformed*.

 ## Learning Embedding